nathankw/sruns-monitor/README.rst

 Firestore
 ---------
+Firestore is optional.
+If your configuration file includes the `firestore_collection` setting, then attempts to write to the designated Firestore collection will be made (creating it if needbe).

 There is a record in the collection for each sequencing run.
 The possible fields are:

   * `name`: The name of the sequencing run.
 This mirrors the value of the same attribute in the